 The Honiara Water Sanitation and Hygiene project is a part of World Vision’s work in the Pacific region in partnership with AUSAID.
 According to World Vision estimates, last year Australian overseas aid helped 440,000 people gain access to clean water.

-You can learn more about Australian overseas aid and show your support by signing our aid pledge.
+You can learn more about Australian overseas aid and show your support by joining the campaign for Australian aid.